-4.4 Active forward path probing
+D. Active forward path probing

-We made limited use of active measurements taken during the outages in Egypt and Libya, toward address space in these countries.
-The measurements consisted both of ad-hoc measurements using standard ping and traceroute, and of structured global IPv4 address probing from CAIDA's IPv4 Routed /24 Topology Dataset [28] collected on CAIDA's Ark infrastructure [2].
-We used the IPv4 topology data set to observe surprising 2-way connectivity surviving the outage intervals that span more then a day.
-This data does not provide sufficient granularity to analyze the shorter outages due to Ark's low probing rate (one cycle of /24 IPv4 prefixes in about 3 days) and the relatively few IP prefixes in each country.
+We made use of active measurements taken during the outages in Egypt and Libya, toward address space in these countries.
+The measurements consisted of: (i) ad-hoc measurements using standard ping and traceroute; (ii) structured global IPv4 address probing from CAIDA's IPv4 Routed /24 Topology Dataset [37] collected on CAIDA's Ark infrastructure [2], and traceroutes collected by the iPlane project [49] through distributed probing from PlanetLab nodes [57].

+Both the Ark and iPlane datasets show surprising 2-way connectivity surviving the outage intervals that span more than a day.
+However, this data does not provide sufficient granularity to analyze in detail the shorter outages.
+Ark takes about 3 days to complete a full cycle probing all /24 IPv4 subnets from prefixes that have been announced before, whereas iPlane probes a single address per announced prefix and its data is organised in daily files without storing individual per-probe timestamps.
+Another problem is the relatively few IP prefixes in each country.

-5. ANALYSIS
+V. ANALYSIS

-In this section we present our analysis of the Internet blackouts from the perspectives of the control plane (BGP data) and the data plane (traffic and traceroute data).
-Section 5.1 discusses the outage in Egypt; Section 5.2 discusses the several disconnections in Libya.
+In this section, we present our analysis of the Internet blackouts from the perspectives of the control plane (BGP data) and the data plane (traffic and traceroute data).
+Section V-A discusses the outage in Egypt; Section V-B discusses the several disconnections in Libya.
 To prevent unintentional harm to those involved in these episodes of censorship or their circumvention, we have anonymized most AS numbers in this paper as described in Appendix A.

-5.1 Egypt
+A. Egypt